 According to the Credor history page the brand was first created in 1974.
 No specific date is provided for this, but it is likely this was towards the end of the year, as no references to Credor can be found in the 1974 Seiko JDM catalogs Volume 1 and 2 or the Volume 2 supplement.
 In these volumes the precious metal watches are grouped into the Special Watches section at the start of the catalog.

 The first catalog reference to Credor can be found in the 1975 Volume 1 JDM catalog.
 The watches were included in the Special watches section that contained the models with precious metal cases.
 The initial pages are labeled in Katakana as Seiko Credor Quartz and also as simply Seiko Credor on the page containing the mechanical 6810 based model.
-The majority of watches were not separated into their own section but were identified with the Katakana text “クレドール” (Credor) and mixed in with other watches in the Speciality Watch section.
+The majority of watches were not separated into their own grouping but were identified with the Katakana text “クレドール” (Credor) and mixed in with other watches in the Speciality Watch section.
 Each of the watches feature the Seiko branding on the dials and it is only their catalog descriptions that have the Credor reference.

 The first time Romaji branding text can be seen is in a dedicated 1975 catalog showing the collection of 70 models.
 The branding is listed as CRÊT D'OR in French and this is literally “Golden Crest” in English.
 The models found in this dedicated Crêt D'or catalog are the same models found in the main JDM catalog in the Special Watches section.